mattdistefano/accessibility-training/readme.md

 TODO

+### External documents (Word, PDF, etc)

+TODO

 ## What are the considerations for development?

 ### Semantic markup and separation of concerns

 Developers should understand the meaning of different tags and choose them carefully.
 Remember: HTML is a language for adding structure and meaning to content - it's not just about putting that content on the screen.
 A surprisingly large number of accessibility issues can be traced back to bad markup choices.
-In fact, much of this document concerns little more than proper use of HTML.
 Know your tags!

-Likewise, maintain a separation of content and styling.
-This doesn't just mean avoiding inline styles - it means choosing tags based on their semantics rather than their default styles.

 ### Document structure

+#### Landmarks

+Use specific tags and/or the `role` attribute to identify landmarks within a document.
+For example, the main content area should be marked up with a `main` tag so that supporting AT can skip directly to it.
+(2.4.1)

 #### Headings

 Headings should generally appear in order, where each level of heading represents a subheading within the previous heading's content.
+(1.3.1)

 ```html
 <h1>Level 1</h2>